phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 6

 1. Put one of each term on both plates.
-2. Term the lock on.
+2. Turn the lock on.
-3. Drag one a term off one of the plates.
+3. Drag a term off one of the plates.
 4. Verify that the equivalent term comes off the opposite plate and follows the dragged term.
 5. Release the dragged term below the plate.
 6. Verify that the dragged term and equivalent term return to their respective toolboxes.